stephanieger/stephanieger.github.io/astro9.md

 # Astro 9 : Introduction to Scientific Programming with Python

-This is a (hopefully) temporary site until we have a more permanent BCourses website.
+This is a (hopefully) temporary site until we have a more permanent BCourses website!

 Contact Info: Benjamin Horowitz [bhorowitz@berkeley.edu](mailto:bhorowitz@berkeley.edu)